 Akpunwaism is a cultural reaction to defeat and the subaltern status of an ethnic or regional group within a state.
 Akpunwaism is unique to the Igbo ethnic group but its manifestation is not exclusive to it.
-The Japanese and Germans have their own unique forms of Akpunwaism as a reaction to their defeat and domination by the Allied Forces during and after World War II.
+The Japanese and Germans have their unique forms of Akpunwaism as a reaction to their defeat and domination by the Allied Forces during and after World War II.
 Many wars have produced the same in other parts of the world but with varied approaches and circumstances.
-Misunderstood, Akpunwaism is often portrayed by other Nigerians as composite of greed and domination by the Igbo man and woman.
+Misunderstood, Akpunwaism is often portrayed by other Nigerians as a composite of greed and domination by the Igbo man and woman.
 To the Igbo people, on the contrary, it is a necessary and peaceful approach to both survival and prosperity.
 One then wonders what Akpunwaism is after all.

 The Igbos have to work through and compensate for the aggression they suffered and that lingers with their psychic cum historical heritage with non-aggression.
 That requires the innovation of character.
 We must remember Akpunwaism is a reaction rather than a preferred way of life.
 On an individual level, it is an attitude that hollers, “I will not be left behind”.
-It is only when considered collectively can it be a step towards partial exit.
+It is only when considered collectively can it be a step towards the partial exit.
 What is most interesting is that while some Igbos see it as a long term partial exit strategy others see it as just living the life.

-After a major loss there is the necessity to rebuild by storing up as much capacities, strengths and resources as possible peacefully and legitimately and this only stops when all subaltern limitations are overcome within the state [Nigeria].
+After a major loss, there is the necessity to rebuild by storing up as many capacities, strengths and resources as possible peacefully and legitimately and this only stops when all subaltern limitations are overcome within the state [Nigeria].
 Like the mythical sukube tree which standing in isolation bears no fruit but when cut or burned down regrows bearing irresistible-tasting fruits and only dies when its descendants start growing all around, so is the Akpunwa.
 It then becomes a responsibility for survival.

 Akpunwaism has an invisible side; caution and circumspection – aggression is never far away.
 Yet, synonymous with Akpunwaism are the virtues of determination, focus, strength, shrewdness, adaptability and tact.
-This is backed-up by a keen self-awareness, internal structures of reliance, competitiveness, risk-taking and sacrifice.
+This is backed up by a keen self-awareness, internal structures of reliance, competitiveness, risk-taking and sacrifice.
 Never mind Nollywood.
 Akpunwaism is potentially a very productive state of being and a robust approach to self and community development when practised without deficiency or excess.
 The moment vices are introduced into the manifestations of Akpunwaism, it ends up giving it a bad name.
 Akpunwaism by itself is not greed, violence, selfishness, subversion nor wickedness, those are just vices that can be mixed in with it.

 A necessary question is, was it the Civil War that triggered Akpunwaism in the Igbos or was it always there?
-I do not know the answer but I will offer a speculation.
+I do not know the answer but I will offer speculation.
 Weak people never really start wars, civil or external.
-This would suggest that the Igbos felt or were actually able to fight a war and win.
+This would suggest that the Igbos felt or were able to fight a war and win.
 Nevertheless, the Civil War did create a “peaceful reaction” of rebuilding among the Igbos in the aftermath.
 The brief phenomenon of Nnamdi Kanu as Igbo leader did show that the potential of an exit from the state exists but it will take a lot more than demagoguery and ‘cause celebre‘ to actualise it.
 It also proved that Akpunwaism does not seek full exit but partial exit.

 Though not the focus of this article, the other two major ethnic groups in Nigeria, the Yorubas and Hausa-Fulanis, have done well but largely within the embrace and facilitation of the state.
 Such is a more secure and inclusive approach to survival and prosperity.
-Whether exit from the state is better or worse than embrace of the state for the building of an ethnic group as contributors to society is not for me to judge.
+Whether exit from the state is better or worse than the embrace of the state for the building of an ethnic group as contributors to society is not for me to judge.
 My concern has been the misunderstanding of the phenomenon called Akpunwaism and I have attempted to address it in a simple and clear style.